Pablo Barrera: Real Zaragoza (loan)

 On 25 August 2011, Barrera joined Spanish club Real Zaragoza on a season-long loan, which would reunite him with former Mexico national team manager Javier Aguirre and teammate Efraín Juárez.

 He scored his first La Liga goal for Zaragoza in a 2–2 draw against Villarreal.
 After the sacking of Aguirre, and the appointment of Manolo Jiménez as new manager, Barrera was slowly relegated to the bench.

 Cruz Azul

 On 3 July 2012, Cruz Azul announced the signing of Barrera who returned to Mexico after a two-year stint in Europe.

 Late Career

-In the latter half of his career, Barrera played for Monterrey, Universidad Nacional, Atlético San Luis, and Querétaro, before bringing his playing days to a close at the end of 2025.
+The second half of Barrera's career took him through Monterrey, Universidad Nacional, and Atlético San Luis, with Querétaro serving as his final club.

 International career

 Youth

 Barrera participated at the 2007 FIFA U-20 World Cup in Canada, where he scored two goals.

 Senior

 Debut, 2009 CONCACAF Gold Cup

 Barrera has appeared for the senior national team, making his debut in a friendly against Guatemala on 17 October 2007.

 He scored his first international goal against Nicaragua on 5 July 2009 at the 2009 CONCACAF Gold Cup.
 He scored his second goal with "El Tri" in a game against Haiti national football team at the Gold Cup.